When it comes to deadly viruses, what's in a name?

 When scientists called a "superbug" enzyme that makes bacteria resistant to almost all known antibiotics "New Delhi metallo beta lactamase", or NDM-1, the Indian health ministry called it "malicious propaganda" to put India in the name.

-"Clearly, naming viruses and diseases after ethnicity, religion, gender and lifestyle is potentially stigmatizing and offensive, and thus unacceptable," de Groot said.
+"Clearly, naming viruses and diseases after ethnicity, religion, gender and lifestyle is potentially stigmatising and offensive, and thus unacceptable," de Groot said.

 "All parties involved were acutely aware of sensitivities around geographic naming and the issue has been weighed very carefully," he told Reuters via email.